• Destination Information

 Do you need a licence to sail in Croatia?

-If you are sailing in Croatia with a boat that is not registered in Croatia (and therefore not flying the Croatian flag), you need to have a licence to sail in Croatia.
-In case the vessel is not Croatian but you have an EU boating licence from your own country, you can skipper the boat.
-In general, if you have the ICC (International Certificate of Competence) when sailing in Croatia you are on the safe side.
-Finally, if you charter a local boat in Croatia (ie flying the Croatia flag) and the skipper does not hold a Croatian boating qualification, you need a special licence issued by the Ministry.
+If you are sailing in Croatia with a boat that is not registered in Croatia, you’ll need a licence.
+Ifyou have an EU boating licence from your own country, you can skipper the boat.
+In general, if you have the ICC (International Certificate of Competence) when sailing in Croatia, you are on the safe side.

 Sailing in Croatia